 The city of Westlake, Ohio, is located outside of Cleveland and along Lake Erie.
-This town boasts a lively population of around 32,150+ and offers many area attractions, shopping destinations, dining venues and nature spots.
+This town boasts a lively population of around 32,150+ and offers many area attractions, dining venues and nature spots.

-Westlake is home to the popular Crocker Park shopping mall, Westlake Recreation Center, Sibling Revelry Brewery and the Sky Zone Trampoline Park.
+Westlake is home to the popular Crocker Park mall, Westlake Recreation Center, Sibling Revelry Brewery and the Sky Zone Trampoline Park.
 There is an active retiree community here as downtown Cleveland’s major medical centers are just a short drive away.

 - Regal Crocker Park and IMAX